EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-delete-data-from-a-multi-index-table.md

 ## How to delete data from a multi index table

+### Preconditions
-### Preconditions it is assumed you already have a multi index table instance defined along with its mandatory primary index, otherwise take a look at the section [How to instantiate a multi index table](./how-to-instantiate-a-multi-index-table.md).
+- It is assumed you already have a multi index table instance defined along with its mandatory primary index, otherwise take a look at the section [How to instantiate a multi index table](./how-to-instantiate-a-multi-index-table.md).

 To delete data from a multi index table follow the steps below: